Despite being a necessity for almost every U.S. employer, workers’ compensation law can be confusing and complicated for small business owners.

 Workers’ compensation is the system put in place to cover medical expenses and lost wages for employees when they’re injured at work.
 Not only is it meant to protect your employees, but it also protects you should your employee choose to sue for damages.

 Workers' compensation insurance definition: While often used interchangeably with "workers' compensation," workers’ compensation insurance is the policy most employers purchase annually to provide coverage.
-A workers’ comp policy serves both employee and employer with the following benefits:

 The history of workers’ compensation in the U.S. goes back to worker protections that arose from the Progressive Era in the early 20th century.